EvenAR/node-simconnect/samples/README.md

 # node-simconnect samples

-In order to run the samples you first need to build this project:
+In order to run the samples you first need to build the node-simconnect project (from the root folder):

 ```
 npm install
 npm run build
 ```

-Then, from the root of this project:
+Then (still from the node-simconnect root folder):

 -   TypeScript: `npx ts-node .\\samples\\typescript\\<filename>.ts`
 -   JavaScript: `node .\\samples\\js\\<filename>.mjs`